'Squid Game' Season 3: Everything We Know

 The death toll for season 2 was lower than expected, meaning that most of the show's new ensemble cast will be back to finish their arcs.
 That includes Lee Jung-jae (Gi-hun), Lee Byung-hun (Front Man), Wi Ha-jun (Jun-ho), Jun Suk-ho (Woo-seok), Yim Si-wan (Myung-gi, 333), Jo Yu-ri (Jun-hee, 222), Yang Dong-geun (Yong-sik, 007), Kang Ae-shim (Geum-ja, 149), Park Gyu-young (No-eul), Kang Ha-Neul (Dae-ho, 388), Park Sung-hoon (Hyun-ju, 120), Chae Gook-hee (Seon-nyeo, 044), Lee David (Min-su, 125), and Roh Jae-won (Nam-gyu, 124).

 Eagle-eyed fans have also theorized that one fallen player, Gyeong-seok, or 246 (played by Lee Jin-uk), likely didn't die after he was shot in the season 2 finale.
-The popular theory is that the masked guard who shot him was No-eul and that she may have helped him escape the facility.
+The popular theory is that the masked guard who shot him was No-eul and that she will help him escape the facility.
 (Hopefully, so they could fall in love and raise his daughter together!
 We can dream!)

 With seasons 2 and 3 being connected, it's unlikely that season 3 will add any new cast members.
 However, we may get another surprise casting like Park Hee-soon as the Front Man's lieutenant.